Outbound Sales Benchmarks 2026: Cold Email, LinkedIn, and Cold Calling Data

 Touchpoints Required to Secure a First Meeting

-RAIN Group's Top Performance in Sales Prospecting research - based on 489 sellers who outbound prospect - is the most credible primary source on this question.
+RAIN Group's research — based on 489 sellers — is the most credible primary source on this question.
 The average is 8 touchpoints to secure a first meeting with a cold B2B prospect.
 Top performers average 5 touches, enabled by better targeting and messaging.
 Top performers also convert 52 out of every 100 target contacts, vs. 19 out of 100 for average performers.

 Optimal Sequence Structure